Sage Milk Cafe Frother Review: Should You Buy It?

 Second, the current popularity of plant-based alternative milks means that the optimum temperature for frothed dairy might not be the desired temperature for everyone.
 Soy, goat, almond, and oat milk taste best at different temperatures (3).

-Finally, thanks to its large temperature range, the Breville Milk Cafe is much more than just a milk frother.
+Finally, thanks to its large temperature range, the Sage Milk Cafe is much more than just a milk frother.
 You can use it to make any beverage that benefits from gentle heat and vigorous stirring.
 Making hot chocolate is an obvious choice and does it exceptionally well.
 You haven’t truly enjoyed hot chocolate until you’ve tried it frothed.
 You can also make alcoholic drinks like mulled wine and buttered rum or tea-based drinks like a chai latte.
-My favorite beverage treat is a version of Irish coffee that adds chocolate powder and a touch of Baileys Irish Cream to the milk as it froths.
+My favourite beverage treat is a version of Irish coffee that adds chocolate powder and a touch of Baileys Irish Cream to the milk as it froths.
 Perfect around the holidays!

 Milk Cafe relies on induction heating, which is a common heating choice for premium milk frothers, for a good reason.